 Maseru is the capital and only sizable city of Lesotho.
 Commerce in Maseru is centred around two neighbouring central business districts.
 The western business district holds larger office buildings, department stores and several banks.
 The eastern business district hosts mainly smaller businesses, markets and street vendors.
 The central business districts are the largest employment centres within the city.
 Lesotho is in Southern Africa, enclaved by South Africa.
 The climate is temperate with cool to cold, dry winters and hot and wet summers.
 The official language is English.
 Sesotho is most commonly used.
 The main religion is Christianity.
 The economy of Lesotho's economy is based on diamonds exported all over the world and water sold to South Africa, manufacturing, agriculture, livestock, and to some extent the earnings of labourers employed in South Africa.
 Business dress is usually a formal suit and tie for men and a two-piece suit or equivalent for women.
 The security risk for expatriates in Lesotho is medium.
 Risks include petty crime, armed robbery, political instability and protest action.
 The currency of Lesotho is the Lesotho Loti (LSL).
 While ATMs are available in Maseru, not all international cards are accepted.
 Major credit cards are accepted at some shops and restaurants.
 Medical facilities are very basic.
 Expatriates use medical facilities in Bloemfontein, South Africa 140km from Maseru.
-The population of Maseru is 228,000 (2018 est.), while the inflation rate (CPI) is 5.2% for Lesotho as at February 2018.
-For a single Expat, the personal income tax rate in Lesotho is progressive up to 30%.
+The population of Maseru is 228,000 (2018 est.), while the inflation rate (CPI) is 2.9% for Lesotho as at July 2018.
+Xpatulator Hypothetical Tax for Lesotho is based on the current personal income tax rates which are progressive up to 30%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Maseru, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Maseru as at 1 April 2018 is very low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very Low 3) Communication: Average 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: Very Low 9) Miscellaneous: Low 10) Personal Care: Very Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Low 13) Transport: Very Low Maseru is for example 1% more expensive than Houston TX for groceries, -20.4% cheaper for household costs than Kuala Lumpur, and -14.1% cheaper for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Maseru, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Maseru as at 1 October 2018 is very low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Low 3) Communication: High 4) Education: Very Low 5) Furniture & Appliances: High 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: Very Low 9) Miscellaneous: Low 10) Personal Care: Very Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Low 13) Transport: Very Low Maseru is for example 5.6% more expensive than Houston TX for groceries, -16.1% cheaper for household costs than Kuala Lumpur, and 11.3% more expensive for transport costs than Dubai.
 The hardship premium for Maseru for an expat from Perth, is for example 30%, i.e. host location (Maseru) premium of 40% minus home (Perth) location premium of 10%.
 Maseru is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Maseru?
 Register subscribe to your home location and Maseru and run your personalised reports.